CAASM Use Case #6 – Finding rogue devices on privileged networks

 It’s not just about finding unexpected guests; it’s about making sure we know everyone at our digital soirée.

 Remember, this is just 6 out of 14 standard use cases we help our customers with as part of our CAASM Concierge service.
 And guess what?
-You can get it for free with our SJULTRA Axonius CAASM Free Trial.
+You can get it for free with our SJULTRA CAASM Free Trial.

 In the world of cybersecurity, an uninvited guest can ruin the whole party.
 But with the right tools and a bit of observability magic, we can keep your network exclusive and secure.